 When you go to purchase the van, ensure that you bring your driving license along.
 This might be something that the seller wants to see and get a record off.
 It will prove to them that you are able to drive and also that you are who you say you are.
 It is always advised to keep this on your person when driving in case stopped by the authorities.

 Although you don’t need to have insurance to buy a van, you will need it if you are driving it anywhere after the purchase, even if it is a short journey.
 You are only legally allowed to drive the vehicle on roads once you have insured it.
-We recommend using Confused.com to find the best price for car insurance.
+We recommend using Confused.com to find the best price for van insurance or Cuvva if your looking for short term cover.

 When you buy a used van, their tax won’t transfer onto you.
 This means you need to set up your own vehicle and road tax before you can drive it anywhere.
 You can do this online on the government website, by post, or by calling the DVLA which has a 24/7 phone service.
 Once you have bought the van the seller will provide you with a ‘new keeper’ slip.
 On this, you will need the 12-digit reference number to tax your van.